Calibrated Selective Classification: Introduction

 Concretely, consider a binary classification task (we consider multi-class tasks later) with input space $\mathcal{X}$ and label space $\mathcal{Y} = \{0, 1\}$, where inputs $X \in \mathcal{X}$ and labels $Y \in \mathcal{Y}$ are random variables drawn from a joint distribution $P$.
 Suppose we have a model $f: \mathcal{X} \rightarrow [0, 1]$, where $f(X)$ represents the model's confidence that $Y =1$, while $1 - f(X)$ represents the confidence that $Y = 0$.
 Following the selective classification setting of \citet{geifman2017selective}, we assume that $f$ is \emph{fixed} (e.g., it may be a black-box or expensive to re-train)---and we are now simply seeking a safe gate-keeping mechanism for its predictions.
-Typical calibration stipulates that $\forall \alpha$ in the range of $f$, $\mathbb{E}[Y \mid f(X) = \alpha] = \alpha$ ---but this may not be satisfied by the provided $f$.
+Typical calibration stipulates that $\forall \alpha$ in the range of $f$ we have $\mathbb{E}[Y \mid f(X) = \alpha] = \alpha$, but this may not be satisfied by the provided $f$.
 Instead, here we let $g \colon \mathcal{X} \rightarrow \{0, 1\}$ be our selection model, where we make a prediction if $g(X) = 1$, and abstain otherwise.
-Our goal is to make predictions that are calibrated conditioned on $g(X) =1$,\looseness=-1
+Our goal is to then make predictions that are conditionally calibrated, i.e.,

 We refer to this property as \emph{selective} calibration.
-In practice, it is also important for $g$ to preserve some minimum amount of prediction coverage for $f$ to still be useful (e.g., we may want to make predictions on at least 80\% of inputs).
-As a result, we seek to become as \emph{relatively} calibrated as possible by minimizing the selective calibration error of $(f, g)$, i.e., deviation from Eq.~\eqref{eq:perfect_calibration}, subject to a coverage constraint on $g$ that the user specifies.
-Inspired by the trainable Maximum Mean Calibration Error (MMCE) proxy objective of \citet{pmlr-v80-kumar18a}, we propose the \emph{Selective} Maximum Mean Calibration Error (S-MMCE), that we train $g$ with to improve the selective calibration error.
+It is also important to preserve some minimum amount of prediction coverage for $f$ to still be useful (e.g., we may want to make predictions on at least 80\% of inputs).
+As a result, we seek to become as \emph{relatively} calibrated as possible by minimizing the selective calibration error of $(f, g)$, i.e., deviation from Eq.~\eqref{eq:perfect_calibration}, subject to a user-specified coverage constraint on $g$. \looseness=-1 Inspired by the trainable Maximum Mean Calibration Error (MMCE) objective of \citet{pmlr-v80-kumar18a}, we propose the \emph{Selective} Maximum Mean Calibration Error (S-MMCE)---{along with an efficient method for training $g$ to minimize a (easily estimated) upper bound of it that we compute in practice, in order to improve the selective calibration error.
+This loss can be effectively trained over a relatively small subset of held-out examples (e.g., $\approx\mathcal{O}(10^3)$).}\looseness=-1